GeorgeDUT/GameForSAS/README.md

 # GameForSAS
 This is the public version of A Component-level Game-based Framework forSecure Self-Adaptive Systems: an Application on SWaT System

 ## Requirements

+We use networkx to establish a component graph, and use gambit Python API to solve the game tree.

 networkx